Floodgates Publishing

 The Argument

-Twelve Structural Arguments
+Eleven Structural Arguments

 Each argument stands on its own.
 Together they form a cumulative case no single proof-text or historical claim could build alone.